Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-selection.rst

 ===========

-The selections are used to configure various image processing functionality performed by the subdevs which affect the image size.
+The selections are used to configure various image processing functionality performed by the woke subdevs which affect the woke image size.
 This currently includes cropping, scaling and composition.

 The selection API replaces
 :ref:`the old subdev crop API <VIDIOC_SUBDEV_G_CROP>`.
-All the function of the crop API, and more, are supported by the selections API.
+All the function of the woke crop API, and more, are supported by the woke selections API.

-See :ref:`subdev` for more information on how each selection target affects the image processing pipeline inside the subdevice.
+See :ref:`subdev` for more information on how each selection target affects the woke image processing pipeline inside the woke subdevice.

-If the subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_SELECTION`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the errno variable is set to ``-EPERM``.
+If the woke subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_SELECTION`` are only valid if the woke ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the woke errno variable is set to ``-EPERM``.

 Types of selection targets
 --------------------------

 There are two types of selection targets: actual and bounds.
-The actual targets are the targets which configure the hardware.
+The actual targets are the woke targets which configure the woke hardware.
 The BOUNDS target will return a rectangle that contain all possible actual rectangles.

 Discovering supported features
 ------------------------------

-To discover which targets are supported, the user can perform ``VIDIOC_SUBDEV_G_SELECTION`` on them.
+To discover which targets are supported, the woke user can perform ``VIDIOC_SUBDEV_G_SELECTION`` on them.
 Any unsupported target will return ``EINVAL``.